Franciskid/homelab-camera/README.md

 ### Motion detection

 Every 5 seconds the app runs ffmpeg scene detection on the newest HLS segment of each camera.
-No extra decode pipeline, the segments are already there.
+No extra decode pipeline as the segments are already there.
 Sensitivity is per camera.
 A big global score means a day/night or exposure change, so it gets ignored instead of spamming clips.
 PTZ moves and light toggles also suppress detection for a few seconds.

 When motion stops, the clip is cut from segments already on disk, with pre and post roll around the event.
 So recording a clip costs almost nothing.

 ### Archive and AI analysis

 Each clip is uploaded to MinIO as mp4 plus a metadata JSON.
 Then the app samples a few frames from the clip and sends them to a small FastAPI router.
-The router does no real work: it checks the caller is allowed, then forwards the request to LiteLLM, which routes to a vision model (cloud or locally hosted).
+The router does no real work: it checks the caller is allowed, then forwards the request to LiteLLM, which routes to a vision model (cloud or locally hosted, it goes through an internal platform I made which allows for easy routing between cloud and local models).
 The model answers with strict JSON: category (person, animal, vehicle, package, other, nothing), a short label, a confidence and a one sentence summary.
 That result is saved on the clip and shown in the event timeline.

 Frame count, sampling mode and model are configurable from the UI without a restart.